-- Disregard injury and disability payments; whether these are periodic or a lump sum - Overlook lack of connection for current and former members.
-We allow up to 5 years for divorced and separated spouses, eligible partners and civil partners. - All applications qualify from current or former members (having left service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006) - If they are divorced, separated or a civil partner of service personnel required and are required to move out of Ministry of Defence accommodation, they will qualify
+- Disregarding injury and disability payments; whether these are periodic or a lump sum - Overlooking lack of connection for current and former members instead, we allow up to 5 years for divorced and separated spouses. - All applications qualify from current or former members (having left service within the preceding 5 years, as defined by s.374 of the Armed Forces Act 2006) - If they are divorced, separated or a civil partner of service personnel required and are required to move out of Ministry of Defence accommodation, they will qualify - If they have to move from an unsuitable property as a result of injuries sustained while in the Armed Forces, they will be awarded the highest priority band - ❖ If they have a Housing Need Priority and they meet the local connection qualification they will also be placed in the highest priority band.